kokoko3k/koko-aio-slang/docs-ng.md

 **CVBS: Dot crawl**<br>
     Emulates rolling chroma->luma crosstalks observed in composite signals.<br>

-    Colorspace: You can switch between pal and ntsc behaviour.
     Speed:
         Lower absolute values gives a more visible effect.
         A negative value will switch to verically crawling artifacts.